WilliamMarti/mPower/README.md

 run "python mpower.py x y z'

-Where z would be the host ip, 2 is the port # to change, and z is 'up' or 'down'.
+Where x would be the host ip, y is the port # to change, and z is 'up' or 'down'.

 #Example